marcodelapierre/biocommons_pathfinder_wp1.4/container_best_practices/Configuration.md

 ### Host directory mounting

-By default, Singularity only mounts (i.e. makes available) in the container the Host current directory from where the singularity command is issued.
+By default, Singularity only mounts (i.e. makes available) in the container the host current directory from where the singularity command is launched.
 This can be limiting every time you need to access files in other directories.
 You can mount additional directories at runtime with the `-B <dir1>,<dir2>,..` flag, but there's a handy variable for directories that you know you're always going to need.
 ```
 export SINGULARITY_BINDPATH=<dir1>,<dir2>,..
 ```